Supporters and protesters come out to see presidential candidate Joe Biden in Dunmore

 He is just one of a half dozen Trump supporters who came out, even speaking with Biden supporters.

-Granteed says, “I know he always proclaims to be from here, but I don’t know of anything he really did for this area other than come here for votes.”
+“I know he always proclaims to be from here, but I don’t know of anything he really did for this area other than come here for votes,” Granteed said.

-Janet Burgan, a Milanville resident, tells us, “Just to show my support.
+“Just to show my support.
 I really wanted to show my support.
-I’m the only person in my town with a biden sign on my front lawn.”
+I’m the only person in my town with a Biden sign on my front lawn,” said Janet Burgan, Biden supporter.

 Supporters and protesters have since left the area.